xfurna/zmsai/README.md

   --path [PATH], -p [PATH]
                         Provide directory of text files. [with : 'run'] [default : './custom'] --topics [TOPICS], -t [TOPICS]
-                        How many topics do youb expect? [with : 'run'] [default : 'number of docs'] --nwords [NWORDS], -w [NWORDS]
+                        How many topics do you expect? [with : 'run'] [default : 'number of docs'] --nwords [NWORDS], -w [NWORDS]
                         How many words per topic/doc do you want to display? [with : 'display'] [default : 5] --distro [DISTRO], -d [DISTRO]